segis95/MCProject/README.md

 # MCProject
 # Barrier Cap/Floor

+This part of the code was developped under Windows 10, using Visual Studio 2017(v141) and Windows SDK version 10.0.17763.0

+Files:

+main.cpp: main function for Barrier Cap

+utils.cpp: contains all the necessary stuff and implementation of function

+utils.h: header file

+The code prints the results directly into console.
+If one needs to reduce the execution time, please change values of the variables num_sim and N in main.cpp

 # Barrier Swaption
 ### Calculate Barrier Swaption by Monte-Carlo method
 Don't need to do anything, just go into the directory of Swaption then type the compilation command